Call for Papers

 • Conferences

-Roundtable on Gender in Latin Studies
+Call For Papers: Roundtable on Gender in Latin Studies

 “In recent years the study of women authors has grown in importance in Latin studies.
 This invites us to rethink the field’s boundaries and traditions.
 We seek perspectives on women, past and present, who used Latin to express themselves.
 Some view modern feminist theories as vital to the field, while others question their applicability.
 Does integrating today’s feminist and gender theories risk overlooking the unique contexts of historical texts?
-Another point of interest is the role of social class and other identity markers in shaping women’s representations.
+Another point of interest is the role of social class and other identity markers in shaping women’s representations.”

 CASA (Classical Association of South Africa) Essay Competition